nfdi4plants/arc-wr-ro-crate-profile/profile/arc_cwl_ro_crate.md

   *  - https://orcid.org/

 ## Overview
 The ARC CWL RO-Crate profile describes computational workflows (descriptions of computational processes to transform data) and their invocations (actual executions with specific inputs, outputs and parameters) in experimental settings, specifically within the framework of Annotated Research Contexts (ARC).
 It therefore consists of two basic parts, called workflows and runs.
-The run directly references the workflow description and provides the concrete input and output parameters for the workflow.
+The run directly references the workflow description and provides the concrete inputs, outputs and parameters for the workflow.

 The Common Workflow Language (CWL) allows the use of [metadata](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html) describing the workflows.
 The metadata often contains general information about licensing, authorship and affiliation, but is not limited to that.
 It is possible to describe the steps described by a workflow, or properties describing the run execution, in more detail.
 This profile aims to specify where and how the metadata contained within CWL workflow and CWL job files should be stored.